firedev/pf-website/src/_pages/index.md

 There is an escape hatch from the Matrix.
 What if you could disconnect from society's imposed "norms"?
 Could you create your own rules?
 Could you live the life you are capable of?

-The Matrix, like in the movie?
-The reality often seem to follow a certain path.
-Yeah, if we could only choose...
-But, hey, maybe we could.

-There is a door that, once seen, can be opened.
-Transformative mindset with a bit of help from biohacking could pick the lock.
+There is a door inside that, once seen, can be opened.
+Transformative thinking can pick the lock.

+With the right attitude, some luck and a little help from biohacking you can break trough to living as intended.
+Able to reprogram yourself armed with the right mindset.
+Here is the method worked for me and the people around.

+It involves some mental gymnastic in form of questions to contemplate.
+You can go at your own pace, it's up to you.
+This is how you start pulling the thread, anyway.

-Here is how I reached the awakening and could reprogram myself.
-Here is what I learned along the way.
+I reached what goes by "englightment" in non-scientific circles and reprogrammed myself.
+This is how I got there and what I learned along the way.
 Here is my gift to the `IT Crowd` — Smart, Skeptical, Opinionated.
 Here is what worked.

 <div class="my-12">
   <a href="/book">